hth313/boost41/doc/compare.rst

 What if you want to compare to zero (or another constant)?
 In this case you would need to keep zero in a register or load a zero at some point so that it is in a known location in the stack, then compare towards that constant by its register location.
-One way of seeing is that you use a constant register, simply put the desired constant into a register and keep it there.
-Doing this way means that you are not limited to zero, you can use any desired constant compare.
+One way of seeing it is that you use a constant register.
+Simply put the desired constant into a register and keep it there.
+Doing it this way means that you are not limited to zero, you can use any desired constant compare.